 3. Likewise, we do not shoot (photograph) when a player goes down during a bout.
 Most players don’t usually mind, but we are not comfortable taking pictures of players in vulnerable positions when injuries are imminent.
 If a player goes down during a bout, we will take a knee with the rest of the league.
 Other photographers may decide to shoot during an injury time-out, and we pass no judgment on them for the way they conduct their business.

-5. Smugmug is the official home of our photo albums, but we also publish them on our Facebook page as well.
+4. Smugmug is the official home of our photo albums, and we occasionally publish samples on our Facebook page as well.
 As a rule, we do not tag players in our Facebook photos out of respect for their personal privacy.
 Players and league members are free to tag themselves and each other at any time.

 Please give appropriate photo credit if you share our images on social media (“photo by KC Derby Digest”), and please do not crop, edit, or filter our photos in any way.
 Under no circumstances should our photos or images be used in promotions or on merchandise without our authorization.
 Just get permission.
 We’re usually pretty benevolent about that.